jgaa/stbl/README.md

 # How to build

-The source code is written in modern C++.
+The source code is now in C++ 17.
 It should compile with any recent C++ compiler.
-I use Debian Stretch and g++ 6.3.
+The project use cmake.

 ## Dependencies

 System dependencies:
-- boost libraries
+- boost libraries >= 75
 - libjpeg library

 CMake included projects